Distributed Multi-User Secret Sharing: Communication-Optimal DSSP

-In this section, we derive a lower bound on the communication complexity of DSSPs, i.e., the amount of data that needs to be downloaded by users in order to reconstruct the secrets.
+In this section, we derive a lower bound on the communication complexity of DSSPs, i.e., the amount of data that users need to download in order to reconstruct the secrets.
+We then show \emph{communication-optimal} DSSPs that attain this lower bound under certain conditions.

-For given parameters $m$ and $n$ as the number of users and storage nodes, respectively, a DSSP with minimum communication complexity $C$ defined in \eq{c} is called a \emph{communication-efficient} DSSP.
+Let $m$ and $n$ denote the number of users and storage nodes, respectively.
 It is assumed that

 as in \eq{uperbound}.
 Otherwise, by \Lref{spe-con} and \eq{spe-fea} a DSSP does not exist.